AshitMilne/Planet-III/Semper Idem/Vault/Tagged Essays/Lexica.md

 **Anarchy**
 An emergent and dynamic order, manifesting without centralized coordination through a network or ecology through identification of objective truth and aesthetic (minimal) purpose or utility in a specific context.
 It contrasts with chaos: a self-evident disorder and incongruity.

+**Anthropocene**
+The **Anthropocene** is our geological epoch.
+It is defined by the significant and lasting impact of human activity on Earth's geology, climate, and ecosystems.
+It confirms with finality that humanity is a dominant force of change on the planet, rivaling natural geological processes.
+God put us in the scene and it was not enough.
+We responded that we wanted to *feel* 'seen'.

 **Anti-heritage**
  The accumulation of material or cultural preoccupations that degrade emotional, social, or environmental well-being; the erosion of relationships and institutions through overconsumption or neglect of ethical equilibrium.